nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 1.1
+README.md:
+Updated the description
+LTSpiceBatch.py:
+Corrected the name of the returned raw file.
+Added comments throughout the code and cleanup

 * Version 1.0
 LTSpiceBatch.py:
 Implemented an new approach (NOT BACKWARDS COMPATIBLE), that avoids the usage of the sim_settings.inc file.